alexscotttonge/Katas/README.md

 A selection of Katas, TDD'd.

 #### Testing
-Written in ES6 with Jasmine
+Written in ES6 with Jasmine.